Study: Best Grocery Credit Cards

 We ranked the top offers and highlighted those that will give you the best value.
 Keep in mind that this assumes you’ll pay off your balance when it comes due so you avoid interest charges and late fees; otherwise your rewards will be negated.

 To even the playing field, CreditDonkey.com scored the credit cards on the same basic premise: an American consumer (for the purpose of this article, we'll call her Jane) spends $550 a month at the supermarket, or $6,600 annually.

-The Barclaycard Rewards MasterCard is a good option for people with average credit who may not get approval for the more elusive Blue Cash card.
-You’ll earn two points on every dollar spent on groceries, gas and utility purchases, plus one point per dollar spent on everything else.
+The Barclaycard Rewards MasterCard is a good option for people with average credit.
+With the Barclaycard Rewards MasterCard, you’ll earn two points on every dollar spent on groceries, gas and utility purchases, plus one point per dollar spent on everything else.
 That equates to 2% and 1% cash back, respectively.
 Put into dollar terms, $500 in monthly grocery spending will put $10 back into your pocket.
 There’s no limit to the points you can earn and no redemption fees to worry about.

-Also worth noting is that, because this is a MasterCard, it’s likely to be accepted in more places than Blue Cash, which is associated with American Express’ more limited network of merchants.
+Also worth noting is that, because this is a MasterCard, it’s likely to be accepted in more places than American Express and Discover, which has a somewhat smaller network of merchants.